valyrian24052/Gyan-Setu/README.md

 ## 🤝 Contributing

 We welcome contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+See our [Contributing Guide](docs/CONTRIBUTING.md) for guidelines.

 ## 📄 License